 Cash is king!
 This is all the more true in Madagascar.
 In principle, everything is paid in cash.

-Credit cards are rarely accepted in Madagascar – and if so, Visa rather than Mastercard.
-This is mainly due to the fact that the cards often cannot be checked by the Madagascans due to a lack of functioning fixed network lines.
-Cash withdrawals are only available in the capital Antananarivo and other major cities on the island.
-The amount of cash to withdraw is very limited (usually 400,000 Ariary), and not all machines work.
-Many ATMs also have a weekly limit for withdrawals, which is usually less than € 500.
+Credit cards are accepted in Madagascar only in a few hotels, restaurants, and bars heavily frequented by tourists – and if so, then rather Visa than Mastercard.
+This is mainly due to the fact that the cards can often not be checked by the Madagascans due to the lack of functioning landlines.
+ATMs for withdrawing cash are only available in the capital Antananarivo and other major cities on the island.
+The amount of cash that can be withdrawn is severely limited (usually 400,000 Ariary) and not all machines work.
+Many ATMs also have a weekly limit on the amount of money that can be withdrawn, which is usually less than € 500.
 Mastercard is only accepted by BNI.